-SEL (Social and Emotional Learning) in our Upper School consists of five main competencies as formulated by the Collaborative for Academic, Social, and Emotional Learning (CASEL).
-SEL is implemented differently at various grade levels, including the Preschool, Lower School, Middle School and Upper School.
+Social and Emotional Learning curriculum in our Upper School consists of 5 main competencies as formulated by the Collaborative for Academic, Social, and Emotional Learning (CASEL):

 - Self-Awareness: the ability to accurately recognize one’s own emotions, thoughts, and values and how they influence behavior.